authelia/authelia/docs/content/contributing/guidelines/introduction.md

 ---
 title: "Guidelines"
 description: "An introduction into guidelines for contributing to the Authelia project."
-lead: "An introduction into guidelines for contributing to the Authelia project."
+summary: "An introduction into guidelines for contributing to the Authelia project."
 date: 2022-10-02T14:32:16+11:00
 draft: false
 images: []